jurvantoledo/Next.js-test/NOTES.md

 - add this const dev = process.env.NODE_ENV !== 'production'
 - add this export const server = dev ?
   'http://localhost:3000' : 'https://yourwebsite.com'
+- make your routes like this (`${server}/api/articles`) because:
+  - server is the URL
+  - api is the server where you get the right data
+  - articles is the name of the folder in the api folder
+  - so if we also would have had a posts folder in the api folder it would have looked like this (`${server}/api/posts`)